Raphael Maitimo: International career

 In his early career he played alongside Wesley Sneijder and Arjen Robben in the Netherlands U15, Netherlands U16 and Netherlands U17.

-In October 2010 Maitimo got invited by the Football Association of Indonesia to become a part of Indonesia national team.
+In October 2010 Maitimo was invited by the Football Association of Indonesia to become a part of Indonesia national team.
 After a long process with finalizing documents, Maitimo finally made his international debut for the Indonesia national team on 25 November 2012 in the 2012 AFF Suzuki Cup against Laos.
 He also scored his first international goal in the match as a 1–1 equalizer with a looping header.
 The game ended in a 2–2 draw.
 On 26 March 2014 Maitimo scored winning goal in the match between Andorra and Indonesia, held in Spain.
 The match ended in a 1–0 win for Indonesia national team which was their first win in Europe in their history.

 During 2015 AFC Asian Cup qualification Indonesia changed five coaches, and Maitimo was the only player in the squad invited by all five of them.

 A highlight in his international career was the friendly match at the Gelora Bung Karno Stadium in Jakarta on 7 June 2013 against the Netherlands.
 In this match Maitimo met his former teammates Robin van Persie, Wesley Sneijder and Arjen Robben.